PastIn Person

 Professor of Law at University of Texas School of Law

 Professor H.W.
-Perry, Jr. teaches at the University of Texas School of Law, specializing in constitutional law and the Supreme Court.
+Perry, Jr. teaches at the University of Texas School of Law, specializing in constitutional law and judicial behavior.

 Jane Manners